Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 ### Content

-- all the texts were created collaboration between me and the owners family
+- All the texts were created by collaboration between me and the owners family.

 ### Media
-- The photos used in this site were obtained from https://depositphotos.com/ and the firm owns full usage rights for all used images
+- The photos used in this site were obtained from https://depositphotos.com/ and the firm owns full usage rights for all used images.

-- the Czech and English icons (language switch buttons) made by Freepik from https://flaticon.com/  (required attribution at the very bottom of the page)
+- The Czech and English icons (language switch buttons) made by Freepik from https://flaticon.com/  (required attribution at the very bottom of the page).

 ### Acknowledgements

-- part of the code uses JavaScript - the Dropdown Menu - based on w3schools.com tutorial https://www.w3schools.com/howto/howto_js_mobile_navbar.asp
+- A part of the code uses JavaScript - the Dropdown Menu - based on w3schools.com tutorial https://www.w3schools.com/howto/howto_js_mobile_navbar.asp